netdata/netdata/docs/contributing/contributing-documentation.md

 fixes to a single document, such as fixing a typo or clarifying a confusing sentence.

 Click on the **Edit this page** button on any published document on [Netdata Learn](https://learn.netdata.cloud).
-Each page has two of these buttons.
-One beneath the table of contents, and another at the end of the document, which take you to GitHub's code editor.
+Each page has two of these buttons: One beneath the table of contents, and another at the end of the document, which take you to GitHub's code editor.
 Make your suggested changes, keeping [Netdata style guide](/docs/contributing/style-guide.md) in mind, and use *Preview changes** button to ensure your Markdown syntax works as expected.